QR codes have come a long way since they were developed for tracking individual components in car factories in the early 1990s.

 By linking it to videos, webpages, and material on the internet, you can link a vast amount of data to QR codes.

 #4 Higher ROI with QR codes

 When used well, QR codes increase engagement, improve tracking, and provide a cost-effective way to drive traffic to a website or landing page.

 Marketers often embed QR codes in their direct mail campaigns, driving the recipient to the next step in the funnel, usually a website.

 Businesses today are coming up with unique campaigns that involve QR codes.
-Here are a few ways you can adopt, along with some real-life examples to get you inspired.
+Here are a few ways you can adopt QR code marketing and some real-life examples to inspire you.

 #1 QR codes and pURLs in Direct Mail Marketing

 The best part?
-Tracking is possible within the platform so that you know the conversions of your pURLs.
+Tracking is possible within the platform, so you know your pURLs’ conversions.